miaoyanlearningcode/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here is the histogram of numbers of different classes after generating fake data:

 ![alt text][image2]
+After data augment, the total number of data including training and validation is 83007 and we split it into training set and validation set.
+Training set has 66405 data.
+Validation set has 16602.

 As a second step, I normalized the image data.
 Images taken in different light conditions will lead to different RGB values, which will make troubles to train the weights of CNN layers.
 Normalization will make the image values between -1 and 1.
 Here is one example of normalized Image: